Stella G. Mew: Career

-Stella Mew first taught at Alexandra College and Park House School in Dublin, before moving to Heathfield School in Berkshire and then becoming Head of the English Department at Clarendon School in Wales.
-In 1972 she was appointed as headmistress of Hillcourt in Glenageary.
-Anne Yeats, painter, costume and stage designer, and the daughter of WB Yeats and Georgie Hyde-Lees, had been a pupil there.
-The following year Mew became Principal of the newly-formed Rathdown School.
-She was Principal for the next thirty years, retiring in 2002.
+Stella Mew first taught at Alexandra College and Park House School in Dublin, before moving to Heathfield School in Berkshire and then becoming head of the English department at Clarendon School in Wales.
+In 1972, she was appointed as headmistress of Hillcourt in Glenageary.
+The following year, Mew became principal of the newly-formed Rathdown School.
+She was principal for the next 30 years, retiring in 2002.

-After retirement she worked with Taylor University, Indiana, on the development of an Irish literature strand within an Anglo-Irish Studies programme.
-In 2005 she was invited to become CEO of the Yeats Society in County Sligo, which has run an annual Yeats Summer School for scholars since 1960.
+After retirement, she worked with Taylor University, Indiana, on the development of an Irish literature strand within an Anglo-Irish Studies programme.
+In 2005, she was invited to become CEO of the Yeats Society in County Sligo, which has run an annual Yeats Summer School for scholars since 1960.

 She spoke about her early love of Yeats, her discovery of his writing, her regular attendance at lectures given by Yeats scholar and Yeats Society Director Dr TR Henn at Trinity, and her first visit to the summer school, in an episode of the RTE Radio 1 show 'Sunday Miscellany' in 2021.

 Stella Mew died in October 2022.
 Her funeral took place in St Paul's Church in Glenageary, and her funeral cortege made a last lap of the grounds of Rathdown School.